Small Steps, BIG Results: Improving Your Website Without a Major Redesign

 Opportunity: Create an Analytics/SEO Reporting Dashboard

-Redesigns can easily fall into "shiny object syndrome," adding features no one uses.
-Instead, focus on functionality.
-Start by reviewing your website analytics to understand what truly matters to users.
-Don’t be afraid of the numbers.
-Analytics are your friend, not your frenemy.
 Whether it's bounce rates, session duration, or conversion paths, the data tells a story.
-Are people finding what they need?
+Are users finding what they need?
 Are they leaving too soon?
 Are they clicking where you want them to?
-Track, test, refine, repeat.
+Small, purposeful tweaks can go a long way in improving member experience and satisfaction.

 Quick wins:

-- Improve your website speed.
+- Improve your website speed to keep users from leaving.
 Compress images, clean up plugins, and leverage caching.

-- Refine your calls-to-action: “Join Now” should feel more like an invitation, less like a command.
+- Refine your calls-to-action to increase conversions.
+“Join Now” should feel more like an invitation, less like a command.

 - Create a Google Analytics Reporting Dashboard using Looker Studio.
 (We do this for clients!)